Paris Itinerary: 8 Things You Absolutely Cannot Miss

 STYLISH CAMERA BAG… if you are bringing a camera!
 You can’t go to Paris with anything that isn’t chic ;) Since pickpocketing is a thing in Paris I bring GATTA’s Christie camera backpack (named after me) because it’s hands free, has a zipper AND a buttoned flap, and fully protects my camera yet is so cute no one will ever know it’s a camera bag.
 Click here to see the latest prices.
 Want to see more options?
 Click here for the most stylish camera bags for women!

 AN INSTAGRAMMABLE HAT.
 Good for both avoiding doing your hair and also to help make photos pop!
-This time of year wool is the best option.
-Click here for the one I just bought.
+Click here for my favorite hat for summer (you've probably seen it all over my Instagram!) or browse below for some of my current recommendations:

 What to do First